wizardofgit/generalized_8queen/README.md

 # generalized_8queen
-Generalizaed 8-queen problem with 3 figures and n x n board
+Generalized 8-queen problem with 3 figures and n x n board

 # Description
 The code written in IMB ILOG CPLEX aims to solve a NP-problem that is a generalization of the 8-queen problem.